devops329/devops/instruction/testing/testing.md

 - Test only one thing
 - Don't repeat tests that are already covered elsewhere
-- Design your production code so that test is naturally supported
+- Design your production code so that testing is naturally supported
 - Make the tests readable
 - Test can run in any order